NSW |

 Timmallallie National Park, NSW, Australia |

-(See also Pilliga NR.)
+(See also Pilliga scrub.)

 Salt Caves Dam, a magnet for birds and animals; located close to Salt Caves

-Superb Parrot; significant numbers of these birds are seen in the area when grass seeds are ripe, i.e. in late autumn - for more information on this bird, click here
+Superb Parrot; significant numbers of these birds are seen in the area when grass seeds are ripe, i.e. in late autumn

 Interested in more photos from this National Park?
 If so, please contact us by email (see footer).